A look at the hostages whose remains are still inside Gaza - WTOP News

-Hamas says it hasn’t been able to reach all of the remains because they are buried under rubble left behind by Israel’s two-year offensive in the Gaza Strip.
-Israel has accused the militants of dragging their feet and threatened to resume military operations if all of the remains aren’t returned.
+Hamas says it has not been able to reach all of the remains because they are buried under rubble left behind by Israel’s two-year offensive in the Gaza Strip.
+Israel has accused the militants of dragging their feet and threatened to resume military operations or withhold humanitarian aid if all of the remains are not returned.

+Hamas last week freed the last 20 living hostages taken during its Oct.
+7, 2023 attack on southern Israel in exchange for the release of hundreds of Palestinian prisoners.

 Tamir Adar, 38